IuliiaKonovalova/school_app/README.md

       os.environ['DEBUG'] = 'True'
     ```

-    *During the development stage DEBUG is set to True, but it is important to Change it to False.*
+    *During the development stage DEBUG is set to True, but it is vital to change it to False.*

-1. Run following commands in a terminal to make migrations:
+1. Run the following commands in a terminal to make migrations:
     - `python3 manage.py makemigrations`
     - `python3 manage.py migrate`
 1. Create a superuser to get access to the admin environment.
     - `python3 manage.py createsuperuser`
-    - Enter required information (your username, email and password).
+    - Enter the required information (your username, email and password).
 1. Run the app with the following command in the terminal:
     - `python3 manage.py runserver`
 1. Open the link provided in a browser to see the app.

-1. If you need to access admin page:
+1. If you need to access the admin page:
     - Add /admin/ to the link provided.
     - Enter your username and password (for the superuser that you have created before).
     - You will be redirected to the admin page.